romankuchin/ica0002-2023/12-docker/README.md

 locally.

 Some hints common for all tasks:
- 1. should you need to debug someting inside the container you can run most standard Linux commands there as `docker exec <container-name> <command>`, for example `docker exec grafana cat /etc/resolv.conf`
+ 1. should you need to debug something inside the container you can run most standard Linux commands there as `docker exec <container-name> <command>`, for example `docker exec grafana cat /etc/resolv.conf`
  2. container name can be found in the `docker ps` output (last column)